Do cold showers boost immunity?

 Caveats

-Most studies examined cold water baths rather than showers specifically, and immune benefits were primarily observational (reduced sick days) rather than direct immune system measurements.
+Most studies examined cold water immersion in baths rather than showers specifically, and the immune benefits were primarily observational rather than measured through direct immune markers.

 People also ask

-How cold do showers need to be for potential benefits?
+How cold do showers need to be to boost immunity?

-Cold exposure causes acute inflammatory responses and may not be suitable for everyone
+Cold exposure can cause acute inflammatory responses and may not be suitable for people with certain health conditions

 Have a health claim to check?